ndf-zz/velotrain/README.md

    - time: (string) Time of day status was issued formatted HH:MM:SS.dc
    - offset: (string) Rough offset of system clock to UTC
    - count: (integer) Count of passing records
-   - env: (list) [tmperature, humidity, pressure] where each value is a float value in units degrees Celsius, %rh, and hPa respectively
+   - env: (list) [temperature, humidity, pressure] where each value is a float value in units degrees Celsius, %rh, and hPa respectively
    - gate: (string) Time of day of last gate trigger HH:MM:SS.dc
    - units: (list) List of JSON encoded objects, each containing a measurement point status: